HTalarmo/dnd-calendar/README.md

 # dnd-calendar
 This is a simple calendar application to use to assist with GMing for Dungeons & Dragons and other tabletop RPGs.
-It still looks pretty rough on a few spots (namely the timekeeping controls and dialogs) but is functional.
 Sessions can be saved and loaded in .save files which store the data in .json format.

 ## Timekeeping
 The calendar allows the GM to keep track of time during a game by allowing them to set a date and time for the current time and controls to change it.
 The GUI comes with 4 pre-programmed buttons for +1 turn (6 seconds), +10 minutes, +1 hour and Rest, which calculates the amount of hours required for a group of n partymembers to rest with equal watches taken over the course of the night so that all partymembers get full 8 hours of sleep.